edeguine/wsgan/README.md

 The network presented here is a straight-up implementation of the spatial GAN in PyTorch (ported over from the author's Lasgane implementation https://github.com/zalandoresearch/spatial_gan ) as well as an adaptation to use the Wasserstein method for training.

-The spatial GAN is described in this paper: https://arxiv.org/abs/1611.08207 Wasserstein GAN (WGAN) training is described in this paper: https://arxiv.org/abs/1701.07875
+The spatial GAN is described in this paper: https://arxiv.org/abs/1611.08207

+Wasserstein GAN (WGAN) training is described in this paper: https://arxiv.org/abs/1701.07875

-The WGAN is currently not working as well as expected with my datasets as the regular implementation, so it is work in progress.
+The WGAN is currently not working as well as expected with my datasets, so it is work in progress.

 ### Requirements

-You will need to install Pill `pip install Pillow` and PyTorch.
+You will need to install PIL `pip install Pillow` and PyTorch.

 ### Usage